-Yet, the flexibility in traits is what makes this approach so useful, as it allows for the quantification of intraspecific variability (especially when the environmental conditions change Martini et al. (2020)) and interspecific variability that explains the interactions between species and their environment.
+Yet, the trait variability is what makes this approach so useful, as it allows for the quantification of intraspecific (especially when the environmental conditions change Martini et al. (2020)) and interspecific differences that can explains the interactions between species and their environment.
 In a nutshell, the traits to be used for functional trait approach must offer the best compromise between being (i) sufficiently informative with respect to the objectives, (ii) generic enough to be comparable across species — even if they are very different morphologically — and (iii) easily measurable to ensure repeatability between studies (Dumay et al. 2004; Kremer et al. 2017).

 5 The advent of functional diversity